Welcome to 2023-2024 season's respiratory surveillance recap, where we’ll share insights from the...

 All regions in the US experienced strong increases in influenza A and B concentrations last week, with the Northeast showing the highest concentrations of influenza A. This aligns with clinical data showing the greatest increases in influenza-like-illness hospitalizations occuring in the Northeast.
 Influenza A continues to be substantially more prevalent than influenza B in wastewater.
 Given the expected impact of holiday travel and gathering, we anticipate sustained increases in influenza wastewater concentrations in the coming weeks.

 Clinical data: Nationally, influenza test positivity continues to grow, jumping from 10.2% to 12.8%.
-The number of influenza hospitalizations increased by more than 36%, totaling 9,825 admissions.
+The number of influenza hospitalizations increased by more than 36%, totalling 9,825 admissions.
 The percentage of hospital visits for flu-like symptoms, common in flu, RSV, and COVID-19 patients, climbed from 4.4% to 5.1%.
 The consistent increases we’ve observed in flu activity over the past several weeks suggest that we should expect continued high flu activity for the time being.

 Although the South and West continue to have the greatest rates of influenza-like-illness hospitalizations, rates in the Northeast significantly grew, where most states now report high or moderate activity levels.
 Influenza-like-illness activity continues to increase in the Midwest as well.